 When issues arise or incidents occur, it is a standard protocol to conduct an investigation to obtain reasons why the incident occurred and how they can prevent it from occurring again in the future.
-Investigation reports are then used to record data and to provide with conclusions and recommendations of these types of problems.
+Investigation report templates are then used to record data and to provide with conclusions and recommendations of these types of problems.
 We offer various Formal Report Samples here on our website that you can use (pro tip: check them out).

 After making an investigation report, the person being investigated will then be monitored closely for their actions.
 The findings of this monitoring are written on a Progress Report, and the outcome will then be compared to the recommendations written on the investigation report.